Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/general-tips-for-beginners.md

 throw it away, but after you join a new session, it just comes back.
-If you have heard of Gun Lockers, which are claimed by Rockstar to be able to hide your weapons, you might think that they can solve this problem, until you try it out and find that they is not functioning as intended.
+If you have heard of Gun Lockers, which are claimed by Rockstar to be able to hide your weapons, you might think that they can solve this problem, until you try it out and find that they are not functioning as intended.
 Even if you have hidden some guns by defining a custom weapon loadout, they will show up again when you join a new session, and you need to toggle the loadout manually.
 Gun Lockers sometimes are not enabled for Missions, in which you need their